Benoit Paire allowed to play in Hamburg despite positive Covid-19 test

 The Frenchman was barred from competing at the US Open after testing positive and required to quarantine.

-Paire subsequently tested negative in Rome last week, only to test positive again in Hamburg, although his most recent test was negative again.
+Paire subsequently tested negative in Rome last week, only to test positive again in Hamburg, although his most recent test was negative.

 The tournament doctor told reporters that, under local rules, individuals are not considered infectious so long after initially testing positive and therefore Paire was allowed to compete.